rinmunagi/spectator_app/README.md

 ## Usage
 cd ./soccerwindow
 ./bootstrap
-./configure --with-ibrcsc=/write/the/path/to/spectator_app/soccerwindow
+./configure
 make
 cd ../
 ./execute

-start the server, and connect the soccerwindows to the server.
+start the server, and connect **the both soccerwindows** to the server.
 run the team scripts and kickoff.

 ## Licence